 This 15-month M.A. program consists of 36 credits, of which 27 are for coursework, 3 for the internship, and 6 for the thesis.

 - To provide an overview of the interdisciplinary nature of the field.

-- To provide an understanding of the tools, techniques and processes for documenting and assessing cultural resources, producing management plans, and implementation.
+- To provide an understanding of the tools, techniques, and processes for documenting and assessing cultural resources, and producing and implementing management plans.

-Students must obtain at least B- for their MA thesis to complete the MA program.
+Students must obtain at least a B- for their MA thesis to complete the MA program.

-The thesis will focus on a particular topic identified by the student as an area of particular interest and/or pertinent to his/her future career or further research in Cultural Heritage.
+The thesis will focus on a particular topic identified by the student as an area of special interest and/or pertinent to his/her future career or further research in Cultural Heritage.

-The thesis enables a student to demonstrate the knowledge and skills acquired during coursework, as well as their ability to conduct a research project, produce high quality academic paper and defend their thesis.
+The thesis enables a student to demonstrate the knowledge and skills acquired during coursework, as well as their ability to conduct a research project, produce high-quality academic writing and defence.